 - Double time - used for extra hours on public holidays or extra hours on Sundays.
 Mostly setup to double the cost (2.0) and double the charge-out value (2.0).

-If overtime rates is NOT enabled in Synergy, then you will enter your timesheet hours to look like the table below.
+If overtime rates are NOT enabled in Synergy, then you will enter your timesheet hours to look like the table below.

 This example shows that the staff member worked 2 hours overtime, to attend a client dinner to discuss a project proposal.
-The timesheet entry is for 10 hours - however the staff member should work only 8 hours.
-The extra 2 hours needs to be allocated as overtime.
+The timesheet entry is for 10 hours - however, the staff member should work only 8 hours.
+The extra 2 hours need to be allocated as overtime.

 |BN-11-0007 - Casino Royale Shopping Complex||Building Approval||Senior Engineer||Design||2.50||Council requirements|